olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

 1. Watch what is going on with repeatedly using `kubectl get pod --selector app=myapi`.

     There are two interesing things happening now: The deployment (controller) finds out that the desired number of pods is not running any longer and starts a new one.
 And once that new pod is up and running, our application has lost all its state, which you can see by using our app in the browser again.

+TODO: Scale API up to three or more replicas, explain effects

 ## Exercise 7: Enable Helm and deploy full application as a Helm chart